 The Fundamental Problems with Amazon Redshift

-In the last article we discussed the Difference Between Redshift and Redshift Spectrum, in this article let’s understand the problems with Amazon Redshift and some of the available alternatives for Amazon Redshift.
+In the last article we discussed the Difference Between the data warehouse and Redshift Spectrum.
+To continue on this topic, let’s understand the problems with Amazon Redshift and some of the available alternatives for that data teams can explore further.

 Here are some of the fundamental Problems with Amazon Redshift: